benek2002/RealTimeDataProcessor/README.md

 # RealTimeDataProcessor
 RealTimeDataProcessor is a remote monitoring system for industrial environmental parameters, developed as an engineering thesis project.
 The system is built around a Raspberry Pi microcomputer and a set of environmental sensors.
 It supports real-time data acquisition, processing, visualization, anomaly detection, and predictive analytics using artificial intelligence.

+🎥 Video Demo
+A complete walkthrough and demonstration of the system in action is available on YouTube.

+📺 Watch the demo here: [RealTimeDataProcessor - System Presentation](https://www.youtube.com/watch?v=BQ4E6mFVPqs)

 ### Key Features

 Real-time monitoring of environmental parameters (temperature, humidity, gas levels, particulate matter, vibrations)